-The past few years have seen the rise of a new generation of what we often call challenger brands in all the markets, sport saw the arrival of Under Armour, Alcohol has seen the likes of Brewdog and The Kraken, Energy wowed us with Ovo and these are all brands that are taking the disruptive attitude to the next level to often huge success.
+The past few years have seen the rise of a new generation of what we often call challenger brands: sport saw the arrival of Under Armour, Alcohol has seen the likes of Brewdog and The Kraken, Energy wowed us with Ovo.
+These are all brands that are taking disruptive attitude to the next level, often to huge success.

-This is all very exciting to see the manifestation of true David v Goliath battles for market share and fandom but what does it really mean to be a challenger brand today and what behaviours will we see in the year ahead and why is the idea of the challenger relevant for all businesses?
+It’s very exciting to see the manifestation of true David vs. Goliath battles for market share and fandom, but what does it really mean to be a challenger brand today?
+What behaviours will we see in the year ahead?
+And why is the idea of the challenger relevant for all businesses?

-It was quite some time ago that we saw the first generation of so-called challenger brands such as the easyjet’s, Paddy Power’s and Virgin Atlantic’s etc. Within traditional sectors they brought a new dynamic to the existing, and supposedly fixed, staid, formulaic business models and those old models and attitudes were no longer defendable against new ideas, new models and services and the ‘maverick’ attitudes of these new ‘upstarts’.
-I am fortunate enough to have worked with many of the challenger brands, perhaps purely it was a case of right time right place but it’s been a great education to see how these brands took on the “establishment”.
+It was quite some time ago that we saw the first generation of so-called challenger brands: brands such as Easyjet, Paddy Power, Virgin Atlantic, etc. Within traditional sectors they brought a new dynamic to the existing, and supposedly fixed, staid, formulaic business models.
+Those old models and attitudes were no longer defendable against new ideas, new models and services and the ‘maverick’ attitudes of these new upstarts.
+I am fortunate enough to have worked with many of the challenger brands.
+Perhaps purely it was a case of right time right place, but it’s been a great education to see how these brands took on the ‘establishment’.

-Now, I’m no guru nor am I a betting man but my money is definitely on the mavericks and the challengers this year (2016).
-Those upstarts with their attitude, the edge and the lack of fear using their ‘shock and awe’ and their ‘surprise and delight’ to attract and embrace the modern day consumer.
+Now, I’m no guru, nor am I a betting man, but my money is definitely on the mavericks and the challengers.
+Those upstarts with their attitude, edge, and the lack of fear when their ‘shock and awe’ to attract and embrace the modern day consumer.

-Under Armour is the fearless underdog and innovator disruptor relentlessly winning consumers from the giant swoosh Nike and striking a zeitgeist with campaigns like ‘I will what I want.’
-Ovo Energy has introduced personality, simplicity and dare I say it a little humanity to the pin stripe cartel of the ‘big six’ energy suppliers.
+Under Armour is the fearless underdog and innovative disruptor relentlessly winning consumers from the giant swoosh Nike and striking a zeitgeist with campaigns like ‘I will what I want.’
+Ovo Energy has introduced personality, simplicity and, dare I say it, a little humanity to the pin stripe cartel of the ‘big six’ energy suppliers.

 Success through innovation means continuous disruption.
 Disruptive brands tend to grow in leaps and bounds, changing the trajectory of consumers’ viewpoint of the brand and the marketplace.
 They are vibrant, daring and authentic, and often are challenger brands, operating unseen below the radar until it is too late for the competition to react to their ascendency.